Skip to main content

 On Jan 25, 2022, Dr. Jiang received the 2022 ASBMB Early Career Faculty Travel Award to present his work at the 2022 ASBMB Annual Meeting (April 2-5, 2022).

-Dr. Jiang assisted with MD/PhD student recruitment at UNC School of Medicine.
+Dr. Jiang assisted with MD/Ph.D. student recruitment at UNC School of Medicine.

 On Dec 15, 2021, our paper entitled “Crotonylation sensitizes IAPi-induced disruption of latent HIV by enhancing p100 cleavage into p52” is accepted by iScience.
 Congrats to Dr. Li and all the co-authors.

-On Nov 12, 2021, Dr. Jiang received 2022 UNC CFAR Microgrant Award to support his study on gene editing strategy in the microglia directly derived from brains of PLWH.
+On Nov 12, 2021, Dr. Jiang received the 2022 UNC CFAR Microgrant Award to support his study on gene editing strategy in the microglia directly derived from the brains of PLWH.
 The preliminary data collected from this study will be useful for the application of NIH funding in the future.

 Starting Nov 09, 2021, Dr. Jiang will serve on the admissions committee for UNC Biological and Biomedical Sciences Program (BBSP).
 The committee discusses the scores of applicants and chooses potential candidates for interviews.

-On Oct 26, 2021, our manuscript entitled “A Plausible Link of TMPRSS2/ACE2/AR Signaling to Male Mortality during the COVID-19 Pandemic in the United States” has been published in the Special Issue of COVID-19 in the journal of “Pathogens”.
+On Oct 26, 2021, our manuscript entitled “A Plausible Link of TMPRSS2/ACE2/AR Signaling to Male Mortality during the COVID-19 Pandemic in the United States” has been published in the Special Issue of COVID-19 in the Journal of “Pathogens”.
 This study reflected our efforts in understanding the gender disparities related to COVID-19 infection and death.
 Thank you, Lilly, for your great work!

 On Oct 15, 2021, Dr. Jiang hosted a lecture in MCRO 630 entitled “The Basics of Retroviral/Lentiviral Replication”.

-On Oct 13-14, 2021, Jiang Lab was invited to present their work entitled “HIV reservoirs in the central nervous system” in the symposia of “Macrophage Infection by HIV: Implications for Pathogenesis and Cure” hosted by the National Institute of Mental Health (NIMH) and the Ragon Institute of MGH, MIT, and Harvard.
+On Oct 13-14, 2021, the Jiang Lab was invited to present their work entitled “HIV reservoirs in the central nervous system” in the symposia of “Macrophage Infection by HIV: Implications for Pathogenesis and Cure” hosted by the National Institute of Mental Health (NIMH) and the Ragon Institute of MGH, MIT, and Harvard.

 On Oct 6, 2021, our book chapter entitled “Clinical Eradication of Latent HIV Reservoirs: Where are we now?” was published in the Frontiers in Clinical Drug Research: HIV.
 ISBN: 978-981-14-6443-0.
-The Editor of this book is Dr. Atta-ur-Rahman in the University of Cambridge.
+The Editor of this book is Dr. Atta-ur-Rahman from the University of Cambridge.
 Congrats to Lilly for her hard work!

-On Sept 16-17, Jiang lab presented his research plans in the kick-off meeting of the CARE Program in the upcoming years.
+On Sept 16-17, the Jiang lab presented his research plans in the kick-off meeting of the CARE Program in the upcoming years.

 On August 23, 2021, Dr. Tang received her COVID-19 Supplemental Funding from UNC to support our scRNA-seq analysis of CNS cells isolated from animal or human brains.
 Congrats to Dr. Tang!